powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 ## Remedial actions and usages rules
 A remedial action is an action on the network that is considered capable of reducing constraints on the CNECs.

-Two types of remedial action exists in OpenRAO:
+Two types of remedial action exist in OpenRAO:
 - **Network Actions**: they have the specificity of being binary.
 A Network Action is either applied on the network, or not applied.
 Topological actions are a typical example of Network Actions.
 - **Range Actions**: they have the specificity of having a degree of freedom, a set-point.
 When a Range Action is